 If they are busy being full-time parents and full-time employees, talk about time management and how your services can specifically save them a certain amount of hours per week or month.

 When you create valuable content that is targeted to your ideal audience, seek out genuine interactions, and listen deeply to what your audience is saying, you will find the ideal clients who are right for your business.

-Join over 12,000 fellow freedom-seekers in our FREE Facebook community, Screw the Commute, and learn how to start (and grow) a successful online business with support from like-minded people!
+Join over 30,000 fellow freedom-seekers in our FREE Facebook community, Screw the Commute, and learn how to start (and grow) a successful online business with support from like-minded people!